quangChe/angularjs-tutorial/README.md

 ...
 ```

-The ***whatever/controller*** for this app will be the **/app/app.js**.
+The ***whatever/controller*** for this starter app will be the **/app/app.js**.
 This will contain all the logic of our application that we will write using the AngularJS framework.
 Be sure to link to this **app.js** file within the HTML like so:

 **index.html:**
 ```